d0minicO/unicoRn/README.md

 # How does it work?

 UnicoRn uses the powerful biomaRt package (https://bioconductor.org/packages/release/bioc/html/biomaRt.html) to locate gene names across species and link them to a uniprot ID.
 Then, the curated uniprot database (https://www.uniprot.org/) is queried to extract the amino acid sequences for those proteins.
 The package msa (https://bioconductor.org/packages/release/bioc/html/msa.html) is used to generate a multiple sequence alignment.
-The alignment is aved (.fasta format) and a custom .tex file is created utilising the texshade package (https://www.ctan.org/pkg/texshade) inspired by this example (https://www.overleaf.com/latex/templates/standalone-msa-figure/rbgrxrmctccc).
+The alignment is saved (.fasta format) and a custom .tex file is created utilising the texshade package (https://www.ctan.org/pkg/texshade) inspired by this example (https://www.overleaf.com/latex/templates/standalone-msa-figure/rbgrxrmctccc).
 Finally, the tinytex implimentation of latex (https://www.rdocumentation.org/packages/tinytex/versions/0.32) is used to compile and save a pdf of the alignment.

 ---

+# Limitations

+A limitation of this function is that it only takes the canonical sequence for each Uniprot entry.
+This means that if you know you require a specific protein isoform, you may need to check whether the canonical sequence is suitable.
+In many cases the canonical sequence is suitable and is [defined by uniprot as follows:](https://www.uniprot.org/help/canonical%5Fand%5Fisoforms "What is the canonical sequence?")

+_"To reduce redundancy, the UniProtKB/Swiss-Prot policy is to describe all the protein products encoded by one gene in a given species in a single entry.
+We choose for each entry a canonical sequence based on at least one of the following criteria:_

+- _It is the most prevalent._
+- _It is the most similar to orthologous sequences found in other species._
+- _By virtue of its length or amino acid composition, it allows the clearest description of domains, isoforms, genetic  variation, post-translational modifications, etc._
+- _In the absence of any information, we choose the longest sequence."_

+---

 # Troubleshooting

+dominic.owens@utoronto.ca

 ## Tinytex
 Latex must be installed and communicating properly with R in order to compile and save the pdf.
 Tinytex (https://www.rdocumentation.org/packages/tinytex/versions/0.32) is a fairly straightforward way to get Rstudio and latex to communicate.
 If the pdf output step fails then it is likely that Rstudio is not able to communicate properly with tinytex/latex.
 You can try testing out the following code to see where the problem lies